eddiefu1/alloy-connectivity-demo/SETUP.md

 **Problem**: The integration hasn't been connected yet.

 **Solution**: This is normal if you haven't set up an integration yet.
 The demo will show you what would happen when a connection exists.
 To fully test:
-1. Go to Alloy Dashboard → Integrations
+1. Go to Alloy Dashboard → Connections
-2. Select an integration (e.g., Salesforce)
+2. Select an integration (e.g., Notion)
 3. Click "Connect" and follow the OAuth flow
+4. Get the Connection ID and add it to your `.env` file
-4. Run the demo again
+5. Run the demo again

 ### Module not found errors